kaisenlinux/manpages-dev/category/FTP/lFTP.md

               Used to set initial module:path variable.

        LFTP_HOME
               Used to locate the directory that stores user-specific configuration files.
 If unset, ~/.lftp will be used.
-Please note that if  this  directory  does not exist, then XDG directories will be used.
+Please note that if this directory does not exist, then XDG  directo‐ ries will be used.

        LFTP_PASSWORD
               Used for --env-password open option.